 Inflammatory diseases are quite common in individuals with MTHFR mutations.
 Why is this?
 MTHFR mutations are the root cause of inflammatory diseases.
 Remember one of the most important jobs that methylation does is flagging toxins for the liver to prepare for removal from the body.
 When the body starts detoxifying, the liver looks for these flagged toxins and metabolizes them for elimination.
 The methylation deficiency caused by these mutations prevent toxins from being removed efficiently, therefore the accumulated built up toxins result in inflammation.
+Learn tips to reduce chronic inflammation here.

 What is an inflammatory disease?